euberdeveloper/video-scraper-core/README.md

 This module is written because videos hosted on some websites are difficult to download and watchable only in the browser.
 Even by using some browser tools, sometimes, it may be difficult or impossible to download the video.
 A solution that can always be used, is actually taking a video screen recording after having played the video, but it is too time-consuming to be done manually.

-This is why I have written this module, that uses [**puppeteer**](https://www.npmjs.com/package/puppeteer) under the hood to open a google-chrome browser, see the video and take a video recording of it.
+This is why I have written this module, that uses **[puppeteer](https://www.npmjs.com/package/puppeteer)** and **[puppeteer-stream](https://www.npmjs.com/package/puppeteer-stream)** under the hood to open a google-chrome browser, see the video and take a video recording of it.

 The module is written in **Typescript**, uses **Webpack** to reduce the bundle size (even if most of it comes from the puppeter browser), uses **[euberlog](https://www.npmjs.com/package/euberlog)** for a scoped debug log and is **full of configurations**.

 ## How does it work

 The module provides an abstract class that you can extend to create your own scraper.
 By overriding some simple methods, you can adapt the scraper to your needs.

+The scraper:
+* launches a browser window
+* loads the url page
+* calls the hook `afterPageLoaded`, for example if a login is needed
+* if not already specified by the options, parses the video duration
+* if fullscreen is specified by the options, clicks the fullscreen button
+* clicks the play button
+* waits an optional delay specified by the options
+* starts the browser window recording
+* waits until the video is finished / the specified duration is reached
+* waits an optional delay specified by the options
+* closes the browser window and the video is saved
 ## Project usage

 An example to create a scraper for TumConf: